islamic-network/cdn/README.md

 ### Purging cache

-To purge a particular item from the cache, on the host, run:
+To purge a file:

 ```
 docker exec -it islamic-network-cdn ./purge /quran/audio-surah/128/ar.alafasy/1.mp3 /var/cache/cdn
 ```

-to flush a file or
+To purge a directory / path:

 ```
 docker exec -it islamic-network-cdn ./purge /quran/audio-surah/128/ar.alafasy /var/cache/cdn
 ```

-to flush an entire directory / path.

 ### Uploading files to an s3 bucket  (this is a sample for 1 region)